hl7ch/ch-allergyintolerance/input/pagecontent/index.md

 The use of Must Support is in the sense of the [Guidelines for Swiss IG developments](https://github.com/hl7ch/ch-core/wiki/Guidelines-for-Swiss-IG-Developments):

-Required if known.
+"Required if known.
 If the sending application has data for the element, it is required to populate the element with a non-empty value.
 If the value is not known, the element may be omitted.
 A receiving application may ignore the information conveyed by the element.
 A receiving application shall not raise an error solely due to the presence or absence of the element."

 The Must Support flags for the AllergyIntolerance resource have been set as in AllergyIntolerance IPS if also part of the IPAG recommendations.
-Besides that reaction.substance and category have been flaged because these fields play a importante role in the mentioned recommendations.
+Besides that reaction.substance and category have been flagged because these fields play a importante role in the mentioned recommendations.

 The extensions defined by the interprofessional working group EPR (IPAG) have no must support flags in the present version but are easily identified in the differential view of the artifact.
 The expectation is that allergy specialists tend to provide more detailed information applying these extended reaction details, whereas the common MD will document rather the must support attributes.